Fleckism/SecurityPlus/SecurityPlus/15A Secure Cloud and Virtualization Services.md

 **Platform as a service (PaaS) provides resources somewhere between SaaS and IaaS.
 A typical PaaS solution would provide servers and storage network infrastructure (as per IaaS) but also provide a multi-tier web application/database platform on top.
 This platform could be based on Oracle or MS SQL or PHP and MySQL.** Examples include Oracle Database ([oracle.com/database](https://www.oracle.com/database/)), Microsoft Azure SQL Database ([azure.microsoft.com/services/sql-database](https://azure.microsoft.com/services/sql-database)), and Google App Engine ([cloud.google.com/appengine](https://cloud.google.com/appengine)).

 As distinct from SaaS though, th**is platform would not be configured to actually do anything.
 Your own developers would have to create the software (the [[CRM]] or e‑commerce application) that runs using the platform**.
-The service provider would be responsible for the integrity and [[Availability]] of the platform components, but you would be responsible for the security of the application you created on the platform.
+The service provider would be responsible for the integrity and [[My linked notes/Dictionary/Availability]] of the platform components, but you would be responsible for the security of the application you created on the platform.

 ![Screenshot of Amazon Web Services EC2 dashboard, showing Resources used, Scheduled Events, Account Attributes, and Additional Information.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/3838-1599771810001.png)